EXPRESSCLUSTER/iSCSI/iSCSISetup.md

-# Setup a iSCSI target on Linux and a iSCSI initiator on Windows Server(CUI)
+# Setup an iSCSI target on Linux and an iSCSI initiator on Windows Server(CUI)

-## Abstract
+## Introduction
-- This guide provides how to setup a iSCSI target and a initiator.
+- This guide provides how to setup an iSCSI target and an initiator.

-- A target is placed on CentOS.
+- The target is installed on CentOS.

-- A initiator is placed on Windows Server.
+- The initiator is installed on Windows Server.

 ## System Configuration